Welcome to BrightLocal’s 2017 Local Consumer Review Survey

 More people are looking for reviews than ever before, and we’ve found that nearly every consumer has searched for a local business online at least once this year.
 Consumers are becoming more review-savvy, preferring businesses that receive high volumes of high-scoring reviews on a regular basis.

 Consumers are also changing their habits regarding what they do after reading a positive review.
 People are now less likely to go on to visit a business’ website straight away – but they’re far more likely to get directly in touch over the phone over via email, or by visiting the business.

 In today’s post-truth climate, in which the authenticity of online content can be questionable, trust is now a critical consideration.
 79% of people say they’ve seen a fake review in the last year, but, with 84% of consumers admitting they can’t always spot these, even more are likely to be bubbling under the surface.

 About the Local Consumer Review Survey

 Based on the views of a representative sample of 1,031 US-based consumers, this survey was conducted in October 2017 with an expert consumer panel.
 When analyzing data on those who have read reviews, we have removed respondents who don’t read reviews.
-Averages in Q10 and Q12 are based on the midpoints of each banding.
+Averages for statistics in Q10 and Q12 are based on the midpoints of each banding.
 We compare this year’s results with those in 2016 and 2015 to show how trends have changed over time.